didkovsky/onend/http-2/README.md

     /**
      * Will not close a socket,
-     * data will income until client sends it.
+     * data will come while client sends it.
      */
     res.end()